-- a. to act for the Union in the capacity of a representative and the right, in that capacity, to present the views of the Union to the heads of agencies and other officials of the executive branch of the Government, the Congress, or other appropriate authorities, and - b. to engage in collective bargaining with respect to conditions of employment through Union representatives.
+- a. to act for the Union in the capacity of a representative and the right, in that capacity, to present the views of the Union to the heads of agencies and other officials of the executive branch of the Government, the Congress, or other appropriate authorities, except where limited by law, and - b. to engage in collective bargaining with respect to conditions of employment through Union representatives.